paul-go/Direct/readme.md

 # Note: This project is super early.

 It's not in a usable state at this point.
 Though I'm working on this full-time, and it's moving ahead at a fast pace.
-Having said that, you can see an online demo of Turf at https://app.turf.cx.
+Having said that, you can see an online demo of Direct at https://app.directblog.org.

 # Preface